 We have a treasury investment portfolio held primarily for liquidity purposes, to cover potential member withdrawals and other outflows in line with UK regulation.
 This portfolio is made up of cash and low risk investments.
-As at 4 April 2023, treasury investments represented 21% of our total assets, including cash placed with the Bank of England.
+As at 4 April 2023, treasury investments represented 21% of our total assets, including cash placed with the Bank of England (which itself represented 46% of our total treasury investments).
 We don’t invest in corporate bonds or equities.

 In 2020, we committed to holding a minimum amount of environmental, social and governance (ESG) bonds within this treasury portfolio.
-ESG bonds are issued by multilateral development banks or by trusted bodies.
+Nationwide defines ESG bonds as those issued by multilateral development banks and certain green bonds.